 Governments all over the world are beginning to toughen cyber regulations imposed on industry to respond to the increasing threat of cyber attacks on national critical infrastructure.
-This class of cyber attack does not just limit itself to enterprise systems.
-If the control systems of a digitized petro-chemical plant, for example, fall in the hands of a threat actor, not only can the national energy supply be in danger, but the physical plant itself could be at risk of explosion or fire.
+If the control systems of a digitized petro-chemical plant, for example, fall in the hands of a ‘threat actor, not only can the national energy supply be in danger, but the physical plant itself could be at risk of explosion.

-This clear and present danger is considered a serious threat in Israel, where several such attacks attempted on industrial sites in the past 12 months.
-The Israeli Ministry of Environmental Protection in its new regulation on cyber requirements for plants handling hazardous materials and has adopted the national best practices for cyber protection to guard against risks to public health due to cyber attacks on industrial sites.
-These requirements include implementing the strongest cyber protections available: unidirectional gateways.
+This clear and present danger is considered a serious threat in Israel, where several such attacks have been attempted on industrial sites in the past 12 months.
+The Israeli Ministry of Environmental Protection, in its new regulation on cyber requirements for plants handling hazardous materials, has adopted the national best practices for cyber protection to guard against risks to public health due to cyber attacks on industrial sites.

 According to the Israeli Hazardous Materials Act, any company handling hazardous materials in a quantity or concentration exceeding a specified amount will be required to possess a Hazardous Materials/Toxins Permit from the Ministry of Environmental Protection.
-This government regulation is designed to protect specifically businesses which handle toxic chemicals which have the potential – in the event of an incident – to inflict harm on the environment, public health or workers at the site.
 According to the new regulations, companies who do not comply with the new cyber security protection guidelines risk losing their license to operate altogether.

 What is impressive about the Israeli regulation is the level of sophistication the regulation demonstrates regarding the methodology and protections required to safeguard control systems against cyber attacks: